Knowing What You Know Is Not Enough: Large Language Model Confidences Don't Align With Their Actions: Measuring Tool Call and Deference Consistency

-We may model the belief of an agent as follows.
-Let $c$ be the agent's confidence in the original answer.
+\textbf{Deference Consistency. } We may model the belief of an agent as follows.
+Let $c$ be the LLM's confidence in the original answer.
 Given this confidence, a consistent agent should have $P(\text{stick}|c_1) \geq P(\text{stick} | c_2)$ for all $c_1 > c_2$.
 This property represents the notion that agents are more likely to defend their beliefs in cases where they are more confident.
 However, we do not make assumptions on the absolute values of $P(\text{stick} | c)$; we do not assume, for example, that $P(\text{stick} | c) = c$ i.e. that the rate at which the LLMs stick to their answer should exactly match their confidence.

 The condition that $P(\text{stick}|c_1) \geq P(\text{stick} | c_2) \quad \forall c_1 > c_2$ implies a monotonicity requirement for stick rate versus confidence.
 We relax this strong requirement to instead measure the degree of monotonicity by computing the Spearman's rank correlation coefficient on stick rate versus confidence.
 Specifically, we take the distribution of confidences for a model on a particular dataset and compute percentiles $b_1, b_2, .., b_N$, where $b_1$ is the 0th percentile (min value) and $b_N$ is the 100th percentile (max value) \footnote{We use percentiles in order to be agnostic to the underlying distribution of confidence of the model.}.
 We bin the confidences into these percentile values $[b_1, b_2), [b_2, b_3), ..., [b_N-1, b_N]$.
 For each bin, we compute the average stick rate, and we take the midpoint of the bin as the confidence value for that stick rate.
 Therefore, we have for each bin $[b_k, b_{k+1}]$ an estimate of the sticking rate $P(\text{stick}_k | m_k)$ where $m_k = \frac{b_k + b_{k+1}}{2}$, and we compute Spearman's rank correlation on all pairs $[m_k, P(\text{stick}_k | m_k)]$ for $k=1, ..., N-1$.
 In practice, we use 10 equally spaced percentile bins of width 10\% each.
+Therefore, a score of +1 indicates perfect consistency, and -1 indicates maximal inconsistency.